 - Pioglitazone - there are lots of contraindications.
 Review use after 3-6m and only continue it if the patient is getting benefit.

 - Gliflozins - can cause ketoacidosis even with a normal BM and can continue to do this even for a 'short while' after stopping them.
-If you want a reminder of these drugs and what their indications are, there are links to my blogs on them below:
+If you want a reminder of these drugs and what their indications are, there is a link to my blog on them here.

 Nice have lowered the target a little for those with no other complications.
 It is now 140/80.
 They do specify that it is OK to trial lifestyle treatment first to get the blood pressure down.